 We are happy to share our vision and production methods with farmers, regulators and educators.
 We also offer farm tours so visitors can learn about our integrated farming techniques.

 The centerpiece of our farm is artisan cheese, produced from our small herd of grass-fed Jersey cows.
-The cheese is produced on the farm by cheesemakers Sally Fallon Morell and Barb Haigwood.
+The cheese is produced on the farm by cheesemaker Sally Fallon Morell and her assistants.
 Our signature cheeses are Prince George’s Blue and Chesapeake Cheddar.

 The Animals on the Farm

 The soul of the P A Bowen Farmstead is our herd of Jersey cows.
-The cows are named after famous opera singers and characters in well-known operas and are presided over by our Jersey bull named Domingo.
+The cows are named after famous opera singers and characters in well-known operas, and are presided over by our Jersey bull Domingo.

 All of our animals live outdoors (except during periods of very cold weather with rain or snow).
-Our dairy cows are moved to a new section of pasture twice daily, kept in by solar powered electric fencing.
-This is Managed Intensive Grazing.
+Our dairy cows are moved to a new section of pasture daily, kept in by electric fencing.
+This system is called Managed Intensive Grazing.
 It is a method that increases soil fertility and the amount of cows that the land can support.